ErynGalen/ccnet/pico8/README.md

 Additionally, you can specify the working directory of the command by passing the argument `--cd <directory>`.

+You can specify your name by passing the argument `--name <your name>`.
+The name cannot contain uppercase letters or `;`.

 For example:
 ```bash
 node connect.js ws://localhost:8080 --cd ~/picolove love . carts/evercore.p8